dawidtt/dawidtt/README.md

 <h1>Hi everyone 👋</h1>
-🎯 My current goal is to become a Junior Frontend Developer.
+<p>🎯 My current goal is to become a Junior Frontend Developer.
 In the future, I want to learn Node.js and become a Fullstack Developer.
-I’m currently learning by working on my own projects to grow my skills.
+I’m currently learning by working on my own projects to grow my skills.  </p>

 - 🎓 Student of Computer Science at Poznan University of Technology
 - 💡 I enjoy building interactive applications